-Fried Gefilte Fish seem to be a singularly British Jewish food, made with minced fish, onions and spices and fried for a lovely crisp on the outside, soft on the inside bite.
-They are extremely addictive, once you get over the horror of fish having balls of course, à la, Robin Williams in “Good Morning Vietnam”!
+Fried Gefilte Fish, a singularly British Jewish food, is made with minced fish, onions and spices, and fried, for a lovely, crisp on the outside, soft on the inside bite.

 About a year ago, I posted a recipe for the traditional Gefilte fish, and as I explained then, the word Gefilte means “stuffed fish” in Yiddish, and this is how you say it: